eliot-akira/wasm-armv6l/readme.md

 ### Wazero

-The only WASM runtime I found that had a chance of running on ARM 32bit is [Wazero](https://wazero.io).
-Wasmtime, Wasmer, WAMR (WASM Micro Runtime) and others do not support 32bit at this time.
+The only WASM runtime I found that had a chance of running on 32-bit ARM is [Wazero](https://github.com/tetratelabs/wazero), written in pure Go.
+None of the others supported it: Wasmtime, Wasmer, WAMR (WASM Micro Runtime).

 ```sh
 cd ~/src